Alexandria Fire Department: Stations and apparatus

-On June 12, 2021, the City of Alexandria Fire Department will implemented an organizational restructure.
-It included Specialty Team relocations, apparatus relocations, Advanced Life Support (ALS) unit upgrades, Battalion Management Teams (BMT), the addition of Emergency Medical Services (EMS) lieutenants and other quality improvements.
+On June 12, 2021, the City of Alexandria Fire Department implemented an organizational restructure.
+It included Specialty Team relocations, Apparatus Relocations, and upgrading Suppression Units to Advanced Life Support (ALS) units.
+Four of the Engine Companies and One Truck Company are ALS units.
+There are two Battalion Management Teams.
+There is one Fire Battalion Management Team and one EMS Battalion Management Team.
+There will also be the addition of Emergency Medical Services (EMS) lieutenants and other quality improvements.

-ALS Suppression Units will be minimally staffed with one ALS provider on several suppression units (engines and trucks marked with "ALS" in the chart below).
-Upgrading those engines and trucks to ALS units improves ALS coverage in Old Town and Landmark areas, higher medical call volume.
+ALS Suppression Units will be minimally staffed with one ALS provider on several suppression units.
+There are four engine companies and one truck company marked with ALS in the chart below.
+Upgrading these units to ALS units improves coverage in Old Town and Landmark areas, higher medical call volume.

 A new station is planned as part of the Landmark Mall redevelopment.